lesprgm/HiLite/README.md

 -  One-click export to your Notion page
 -  Responsive Bootstrap 5 frontend with custom styling
 -  No data stored — highlights live only in your session
+-  Preview uploaded PDF highlights inside the app
+-  Fallback to **OCR-based highlight detection** using Tesseract when needed( Uses a lot of memory so does not work in the web app unless you can help me with this)

 ---